-Investigation into complaints about closed meetings held by council for the City of London on May 17 and June 23, 2016
+Investigation into complaints about a meeting held by council for the City of London on June 10, 2015

-4 Under the Municipal Act, 2001, all meetings of council, local boards, and committees of council must be open to the public, unless they fall within prescribed exceptions.
+4 Under the Municipal Act, 2001 (“the Act”) all meetings of council, local boards, and committees of council must be open to the public, unless they fall within prescribed exceptions.

 5 As of January 1, 2008, the Act gives citizens the right to request an investigation into whether a municipality has complied with the Act in closing a meeting to the public.
 Municipalities may appoint their own investigator or use the services of the Ontario Ombudsman.
 The Act designates the Ombudsman as the default investigator for municipalities that have not appointed their own.